Omega-3 Foods: 10 Foods With High Levels of Omega-3

 There are some important benefits of C15:0 you should know:*

-- C15:0 is a sturdy fatty acid that integrates into cell membranes, keeping them fortified and strong.
-As we age, cell membranes can get weaker and increasing our intake of C15:0 can keep our cell membranes functioning properly.
+• C15:0 is a sturdy fatty acid that integrates into cell membranes, keeping them fortified and strong.
+As we age, cell membranes can get weaker, and increasing our intake of C15:0 can keep our cell membranes functioning properly.

 Skip the Fishy Pills and Get Fatty

-Introducing fatty15: the first and only supplement to contain FA15, the pure-powder, vegan-friendly, sustainably-produced, award-winning version of C15:0, the fatty acid that is better at supporting your cellular health than the purest form of omega-3 (EPA).*
+Introducing fatty15: the first and only supplement to contain FA15, the pure-powder, vegan-friendly, sustainably-produced, award-winning version of C15:0, the fatty acid that is 3 times better at supporting your cellular health than the purest form of omega-3 (EPA).*

-Ready to get fatty?
+The future of essential fatty acids is here — fatty15.
 Learn more about the science behind this new essential fatty acid here, or dive right in and get started with your fatty15 trial kit here.

 Sources: